haohanchen/dasppa-24f-hku/README.md

-# POLI3148 Fall 2024 HKU
+# Data Science in Politics and Public Administration (POLI3148)

-Welcome to this course archive for Data Science for Politics and Public Administration (Fall 2024).
-This is an introductory course on data science for students in the Department of Politics and Public Administration at The University of Hong Kong.
-The course is designed to provide students with a foundational understanding of data science concepts and techniques, with a focus on their application in the fields of politics and public administration.
+Welcome to this course archive for *Data Science in Politics and Public Administration (Fall 2024)*.
+This is an introductory course on data science for undergraduate students at The University of Hong Kong.
+The course is designed to provide students with a foundational understanding of data science concepts and techniques, with a focus on their application in the fields of politics and public administration. *Python* is the primary programming language used in this course.

 The materials in this repository include lecture notes and code I have designed for the course.
 I gratefully acknowledge Mr. Du Baichen for his assistance with cleaning up the code after the course concluded for open access.
 I also thank Dr. Liao Li for his excellent teaching assistance and contributions to the course materials.